Sign up to our Newsletter

 Step One: Complete an Undergraduate Degree

-The first, out of up to three, degrees you’ll have to obtain is an undergrad from an accredited university.
-Your performance in your undergrad will play a large role in any law school admission committee’s decision, so it's essential you maintain a high GPA.
+The first degree you must acquire is an undergrad from an accredited university.
+Your performance in your undergrad will play a significant role in any law school admission committee’s decision, so you must maintain a high GPA.

-There isn’t a specific major that will give you an advance in the selection process.
+There isn’t a specific major that will give you an advantage in the selection process.
 You do not have to complete a pre-law major or one related to law.
-Choose a subject you’re interested in and take a diverse range of electives to expand your skill set.
+Choose a subject you’re interested in and take diverse electives to expand your skill set.

 Step Two: Join Valuable Extracurriculars